zac11/scrape-stackoverflow-questions/README.md

 For eg - let's say I want to search for `selenium-webdriver`, then replace the term `search_term` with the `selenium-webdriver` inside the `tests/scrape.spec.ts`.

+You can fork the repo and use it.

+# Currently working on
+1. Trying to send email with status report.
+2. Trying to send email with the report attachment.